3dgopnik/comfyui-arena-suite/docs/en/troubleshooting.md

 # Common issues

-## Web overlay not loading
+## Web overlay
-- Ensure `web/extensions/arena_autocache.js` exists.
-- Check DevTools → Network for successful load.
-- Check ComfyUI/browser consoles for errors.
+The experimental UI overlay has been removed by default to prioritize stability on ComfyUI Desktop.
+Refer to the roadmap for future plans.

 ## Environment variables ignored
 - Set variables before launching ComfyUI.